HGA

 Hoovimaja asub puitmajade keskel miljööväärtuslikus piirkonnas Tallinna südalinna lähedal.
 1950. aastate alguses ehitatud hoone toimks kunagi limonaaditehasena ning hiljem seisis tühjana.
 Väike, kuid atraktiivne kivimaja renoveeriti ja kohandati koos juurdeehitusega elamiseks.
 Juureehituse eesmärk oli maksimeerida siseruumi ning samal ajal püsida miljööväärtusliku piirkonnaga kaasnevate ehitusemääruste piires ja hoid vahetute naabritega psühholoogilist distantsi.
 Akende suurus ja asetus muutus antud situatsioonis võtmeküsimuseks.
 Austusavaldusena vanale hoonele on välissein krohvitud helehalliks.

-Interior Design: Galina Burnakova
+Galina Burnakova

 • FOORUM, retail, office, and apartment building complex (FOORUM – korterelamu, äri- ja kontorihoone kompleks), 2004-07